narayanbs/Notes/X04-Resources/Tips_&_Tricks.md

 arp -a | grep 192.168.1. | grep ether

 ##### Connect two devices in the same network
-* Find the IP of the the devices.
+* Find the IP of the devices.
 * Ping the IP addresses to check if they are connected
 * Run ssh
 ssh -y root@your_ip_address